 The Foundation does not accept unsolicited applications.
 If you have been asked to submit a proposal, access to our application material will be provided.

 In making its annual grants, the Board of Trustees is guided by established criteria described in the following guidelines.
-Grant applications that do not conform to these guidelines will be rejected.

 For Information about the Academy of Inquiry Based Learning and its program of small grants, see the AIBL site.